americanexpress/one-app/README.md

 # e.g. npm run serve-module ../my-first-module
 ```

 The `serve-module` command generates a `static` folder in the `one-app` root directory, containing a `module-map.json` and a `modules` folder with your bundled module code.
-Paired with the built-in [one-app-dev-cdn](https://github.com/americanexpress/one-app-dev-cdn) library, you're able to utilize [holocron]() while running your entire One App instance locally.
+Paired with the built-in [one-app-dev-cdn](https://github.com/americanexpress/one-app-dev-cdn) library, you're able to utilize the [Holocron Module Map](#-building-and-deploying-a-holocron-module-map) while running your entire One App instance locally.
 No need to deploy and fetch remote assets from a CDN at this step.

 **Declare the module as your Root Module and start One App:**